cpp-tutor/learnmoderncpp-tutorial/01-string-and-character-literals.md

 Our wanderings to guide.
 ```

 * Now use a (non-raw) string literal for each line and a single call to `print()` with suitable escape characters.
-What happens if you remove all of the stream insertion operators *except* for the first?
-(Explanation: *concatenation* of adjacent string literals is automatically performed by the pre-processor.)
+You concatenate the string literals without any operator: *concatenation* of adjacent string literals is automatically performed by the pre-processor.

 * Modify `01-title.cpp` to output the title of your favorite book or film centered on the console window (assume an 80 character fixed width, and change the size of the console window if different).